What Is Plastic Made Out Of?

 So which one is it when you mix milk with vinegar?

-Well, let’s try it ourselves and see what milk and vinegar can create for us.
+Let's mix vinegar and milk and see what they can create for us.

 - 1 cups of milk